duke-bgc-lab/neonMetabolismHelpers/README.md

 All functions in this package use the prefix `nmh_`, which is a pseudo-acronym for neonMetabolismHelpers.
 Following this prefix is a verb (e.g. `nhm_get_`, `nhm_prep_`, `nhm_model_`, etc.) that specifies what is happening in that function. `nmh_get_` means data is being acquired from NEON or elsewhere to fill gaps in the NEON data. `nmh_prep_` prepares either input time series data or model designations.

-### Modeling types

-We allow the user to select three types of discharge data to serve as inputs to the metabolism model, specified as `q_type` throughout the package, data, and file structure.

--   'raw': If the user wants to use discharge direct from the NEON data product, we designate this as 'raw'.
-As NEON does not collect discharge at the 'TOMB' site, we exclude this site from the 'raw' designation

--   'qaqc': based on the results of [Rhea et al. (2022)](https://www.hydroshare.org/resource/03c52d47d66e40f4854da8397c7d9668/), we recommend using their evaluation of the NEON discharge product, and the evaluation is imported using `get_neon_Q_eval()`.

--   'simulation': this uses discharge simulations prepared by the [MacroSheds](https://github.com/MacroSHEDS/macrosheds) project and can be accessed for each site using `nmh_get_neon_Q_sim()`.
-More details on these simulations can be found [here](https://hess.copernicus.org/articles/28/545/2024/).

 ## Get data

 The following functions obtain data requisite to model stream metabolism.
 The requisite data from NEON are found in the following data types and are downloaded using `nmh_get_neon_data()` .
 Users can specify which: